Pierre Turgeon: Personal life

+Turgeon represented Canada in the Little League World Series in 1982, along with former NHLer Stéphane_Matteau.

+In popular culture

 George W. Strawbridge, Jr., an active shareholder of the Buffalo Sabres and director and member of the team's executive committee for more than 30 years, named one of his thoroughbred racehorses in Pierre Turgeon's honor.
 Turgeon raced for Strawbridge's racing stable in France where he won several conditions races and, after retiring, is developing into a successful sire.